TobiasDijkhuis/RenderMolecules/README.md

 Rotation angle given in degrees, counterclockwise.

-> It is important that any manipulation happens before Structure.createAtoms or Structure.createBonds, as otherwise the atoms or bonds might not be in the correct positions.
+> It is important that any manipulation happens before Structure.createAtoms and Structure.createBonds, as otherwise the atoms or bonds might not be in the correct positions.

+##

 ## Materials:
 Materials are handled by the manifest in src/RenderMolecules/ElementData.py.
 If you want to change an atom color, the shiny-ness of atoms, etc, it should be changed here.